alvarolorentedev/AwesomeFakers/MOTIVATION.md

-# Fakers?

-Small set of resources and exampels of faker libraries for multiple languages

 ## What are faker libraries?

 Faker libraries are resources used to generate random inputs.

 ## Why to used them?

+- Dont get tired thinking about your inputs for the test. think about your types.

-- Static Data is evil: Static data can cause your test not to be meanningful and leave most of the cases untested.
+- Static Data is evil: Static data can cause your test not to be meaningful and leave most of the cases untested.

 ```js
 let sum = (first, second) => { return 3 }